Western New Guinea: Pre-colonial era

-Ghau Yu Kuan, a Chinese merchant, came to Papua around the latter half of 500 AD and referred to it as Tungki, the area where they obtained spices.
-Meanwhile, in the latter half of 600 AD, the Sumatra-based empire of Srivijaya referred to the island as Janggi.
-The empire engaged in trade relations with western New Guinea, initially taking items like sandalwood and birds-of-paradise in tribute to China, but later making slaves out of the natives.
-It was only at the beginning of 700 AD that traders from Persia and Gujarat began to arrive in what is now Papua and called it Dwi Panta or Samudrananta, which means 'at edge of the ocean'.
+As early as the 8th century, the Chinese mention of a land known as Tungki, which was a source of spices and may have referred to New Guinea.
+Meanwhile, around 600 AD, the Sumatra-based empire of Srivijaya referred to the island as Janggi.
+The empire engaged in trade relations with western New Guinea, initially taking items like sandalwood and birds-of-paradise in tribute to China, but later making slaves out of the Papuan people.
+They were followed by Chinese traders, as well as several from the Middle East.
+It is also believed that Indian sailors from ancient times gave the island the name of Samudrananta, which means 'at edge of the ocean'.

 The 14th-century Majapahit poem Nagarakretagama mentioned Wwanin or Onin and Sran as a recognized territory in the east, today identified as Onin peninsula in Fakfak Regency in the western part of the larger Bomberai Peninsula south of the Bird's Head Peninsula.
 At that time, Papua was said to be the eighth region of the Majapahit Empire.

-Wanin or Onin was one of the oldest indigenous names in recorded history to refer to the western part of the island of New Guinea.
+Wwanin was probably the oldest name in recorded history to refer to the western part of the island of New Guinea.
+The pronunciation of the word gradually shifted over the centuries to Onin,:69 according to Rumphius notes from the 17th century, Ternate people called the area Woni.
+Meanwhile, Sran refers to an ancient local kingdom of Sran Eman Muun, located in the southern part of Bomberai Peninsula called Koiwai (modern day Kaimana Regency), which was the predecessor of local Papuan kingdoms in the area.

 A transcript from the Nagarakretagama says the following: